pacaunt/typst-presentate/README.md

 ## Acknowledgement
-Thanks [Mimideck package author](https://github.com/knuesel/typst-minideck) for the `minideck` package that inspires me the syntax and examples.
+Thanks [Minideck package author](https://github.com/knuesel/typst-minideck) for the `minideck` package that inspires me the syntax and examples.
 [Touying package authors](https://github.com/touying-typ/touying) and [Polylux author](https://github.com/polylux-typ/polylux) for inspring me the syntax and parsing method.